Index

 - On success, a pointer to an

-structure - On error, an error is raised
+iio_bufferstructure - On error, an error is raised

 Channels that have to be written to / read from must be enabled before creating the buffer.